Damage in the network with an isolated neutral conductor

 linecolor = :orange, ylabel = "I, А", xlabel="Время, c", legend = false)

-The NC current is caused by capacitive currents between the undamaged phases and earth.
-If its value is small, as in this example, it is not necessary to trip the fault immediately.
-Due to the small value of the short-circuit current, the line voltages remain unchanged in magnitude and shifted in phase by an angle of 120°.
-These circumstances allow the power supply to be maintained until the fault is detected.
-Due to the delta connection of the windings of all transformers on the 10 kV side of the network, the windings are isolated from the ground and no fault current flows through the transformers.
+The NP current appears due to capacitive currents between the intact phases and the ground.
+If its value is small, as in this example, then it is not necessary to disconnect this circuit instantly.
+Due to the small value of the OZZ current, the line voltages remain unchanged in magnitude and shifted in phase by an angle of 120°.
+These circumstances make it possible to maintain the power supply to consumers until the fault location is detected.
+Due to the connection of the windings of all transformers in a triangle on the side of the 10 kV network, the windings are isolated from the ground and no NP current passes through the transformers.

 Graph of NP currents of feeders 1 and 3 in the time interval from 0.4 to 1.5 s: